Rabindranath Tagore

 Biography

 Rabindranath Thakur, also known by his pseudonym Bhanusimha was a Bengali polymath of the Bengal Renaissance period.
-In 1913, Tagore became the second non-European to win a Nobel Prize in any category, and also the first lyricist to win the Nobel Prize in Literature.
-He has written the national anthems of India and Bangladesh.
+In 1913, Tagore became the first Asian to win a Nobel Prize in any category, and also the first lyricist and non-European to win the Nobel Prize in Literature.
+A significant moulder of culture within the Indian subcontinent, he wrote and composed the national anthems of India and Bangladesh.

 Read more on Wikipedia →